 Maintaining effective communication through regular chats or meetings with staff can help them feel included and heard.
 But this should not only be done as a group, but also on an individual basis.
 That is, talk with each employee about their expectations within the company, get to know them better, and find out how satisfied they are.

-This communication channel will also allow you to know what their professional goals are so you can help them draw up a plan to achieve their objectives.
-For example, if an employee wants a promotion, you can guide how long they should stay in their current position before moving up, what skills they would need to hone to fill another job, and what steps they need to take to gain those skills.
+This communication channel will also allow you to understand their professional goals and help them to achieve their objectives.
+For example, if an employee wants a promotion, you can guide them on how long they should stay in their current position before moving on, what skills they would need to hone to fill another job, and what steps they need to take to develop those skills.

 3. Improve the internal promotion plan

 Do employees know how they can earn a promotion within their company?
-Employees want to avoid feeling stuck in the same job for years.
-And a company that offers opportunities for personal development, allowing its employees to grow and move up, helps build much more trust and increases employee commitment and loyalty.
+A company that offers opportunities for personal development, allowing its employees to grow helps build trust and increases employee commitment and loyalty.

 Designing and offering a training plan for your employees helps respond to the demands of the new generation of workers, improves the work environment, and boosts performance.
-But in addition to offering this possibility, it is necessary to provide training tools for employees who are not yet ready to take on new responsibilities, helping them achieve their goals.
+But it’s also necessary to provide training tools for employees who are not yet ready to take on new responsibilities, helping them achieve their goals.

 4. Promote the professional development of your employees through training